ovh/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 Fill in the information displayed.

-- **Email account** : Enter the *account name* that your email address will contain (your first name.surname, for example), and *select a domain name* in the dropdown menu.
+- **Email account**: Enter the *account name* that your email address will contain (your "first name.surname", for example), and *select a domain name* in the dropdown menu.

 > [!warning]
 >
-> The name of your email address must meet the following conditions :
+> The name of your email address must meet the following conditions:
 >
 > - Minimum 2 characters
 > - Maximum 32 characters
 > - No accents
 > - No special characters, except for the following characters: `.`, `,`, `-` and `_`

-- **First name** : enter a first name.
+- **First name**: Enter a first name.
-- **Name** : Enter a name.
+- **Name**: Enter a name.
-- **Full name** : Enter the name that will appear as a sender when emails are sent from this address.
+- **Full name**: Enter the name that will appear as a sender when emails are sent from this address.
-- **Password** : Set a strong password consisting of (at least) 9 characters, an upper-case letter, a lower-case letter and a number.
+- **Password**: Set a strong password consisting of (at least) 9 characters, an upper-case letter, a lower-case letter and a number.
 For security reasons, do not use the same password twice.
-Choose one that has no relation to your personal information (for example, avoid mentioning your surname, first name and date of birth).
+Choose one that has no relation to your personal information (for example, avoid your surname, first name and date of birth).
 Change it regularly.

 > [!warning]
 >
-> The password must meet the following requirements :
+> The password must meet the following requirements:
 >
 > - Minimum 9 characters
 > - Maximum 30 characters